arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does A Traffic Ticket Work In Arkansas?

 An individual may either be ticketed for infractions or traffic violations in Arkansas.
-Citizens who have been ticketed for infractions are required to pay the full fine before the assigned date on the ticket or risk additional penalties.
-Whereas parties ticketed for criminal violations are required to appear in court on the date indicated on the ticket.
+In most cases, citizens who have been ticketed for infractions may be required to pay the full fine before the assigned date on the ticket or risk additional penalties.
+In contrast, parties ticketed for criminal violations typically have to appear in court on the date indicated on the ticket.
 It is not mandatory to appear in court for an infraction, but an offender may deny the charges and request a hearing from the applicable court.
 Individuals may visit the CourtConnect website, select “search by person/business name, or case type,” select the relevant ticket and view the event section to determine if a court appearance is required for a ticket.
-This detail will also be indicated on the ticket, as well as for instructions on how to resolve the ticket.
+This detail may also be indicated on the ticket, as well as for instructions on how to resolve the ticket.

 To pay for a traffic infraction, an individual may pay in-person, by mail, via phone, or using the state’s centralized online payment system, e-Traffic.
-Parties using e-Traffic are required to enter the following details to access their tickets:
+Parties using e-Traffic may need to enter the following details to access their tickets:

 • A first and last name, and